felipeozalmeida/javascript-exercises/README.md

 # Javascript exercise list

 This repository is intended to showcase my abilities, oops, publish some Javascript exercises that I've got to do in college [**UPDATE** 4/22/19: I've modified (and I'm modifying) them a little bit to make things interesting].
 Since there's a LOT of them, I'll be adding each one as I solve along with their descriptions.
-With this, I hope that who's learning JS find it useful.
+With this, I hope that who's learning JS too find it useful.

-Disclaimer: I'm not worried about backward compatibility here as I'm doing this for fun (sorry Babel).
+Disclaimer: Don't worry about supporting legacy browsers just yet.
+You can learn how to transpile to ES5 later.

 ## Table of contents